 (3) The interest rate specified in a mortgage or other instrument of security securing a loan under this Division shall be the standard rate of interest most recently published under subsection (1) in respect of loans of that class but the mortgage or other instrument of security may provide for the interest rate to vary in accordance with determinations published from time to time under that subsection.

-(4) In subsection (3) “interest rate” in relation to a loan means the rate of interest payable on the balance of the amount for the time being advanced and remaining owing under the loan.
+(4) In subsection (3) interest rate in relation to a loan means the rate of interest payable on the balance of the amount for the time being advanced and remaining owing under the loan.

 [Section 42 amended by No. 28 of 2006 s.
 332.]